 - Because of the way Ethernet works, the ADX frames can not see their own transmissions.
-This means that if you dial a transmitter and receiver (in the same ADX unit) up to the same bundle number, the transmitted audio will NOT appear on the receiver outputs. - Only one ADX receiver in a frame can listen to a given bundle.
-If you assign two receivers to the same bundle, only the first will output audio.
-Of course multiple receivers in DIFFERENT frames can listen to the same bundles, so long as they are broadcast bundles. - All audio on the network is 20-bit uncompressed.
+This means that if you dial a transmitter and receiver (in the same ADX unit) up to the same bundle number, the transmitted audio will NOT appear on the receiver outputs.
+Select 'local' as the source instead. - Only one ADX receiver can listen to a given unicast bundle.
+If you assign two receivers to the same unicast bundle, only the first will output audio.
+Broadcast bundles can be repeated on multiple receivers, either in separate frames or in the same frame (for multiple copies of the same audio). - All audio on the network is 20-bit uncompressed.
 It takes a fixed amount of bandwidth, regardless of the audio content.